davidemalan/dm-store-backoffice/README.md

 Open [http://localhost:5173/](http://localhost:5173/) with your browser to see the result.

 ## Build for production

-If you want, you can double-check the final production output using:
+If wanted, the final production output can be double-check by doing the following:

-First, build the packages for production:
 ```bash
 yarn build
 ```